joeriddles/extended-task-lists/README.md

 ![image](./static/screenshot.png)

 ### Features
-- Render in-progress and won't do task items with their own UI
+- Render in-progress and won't do task items with their own UI:
   - in-progress syntax: `- [.]
 In progress`
   - won't do syntax: `- [~] Won't do`
+- Now supports live preview mode (as of release 1.0.4)!

 ### To use

-Simply add an in-progress or won't do task item and toggle reader mode (Ctrl/Cmd + E by default)!
+Simply add an in-progress or won't do task item:

 ```markdown
 - [ ] Pending